Talking about sex is an important part of every relationship, but that doest mean it’s always easy. Often the conversations are difficult and awkward

 Once you’ve figured out when and where to bring it up, then how do you do it?
 Well, try to be kind and remember that this is just a moment in time.
 “Compassion and an open mind is important,” Janna Koretz, Psy.D., licensed psychologist and Azimuth Psychological founder, tells Bustle.
 “Also remember your partner is with you now and you will have new experiences together which will be fun and exciting.”

 You have every right to bring up problems in the bedroom— and you should— but you have to do it with your partner in mind.
 Focus on the positive, come up with constructive solution, and then listen.
-Even couples with amazing sex lives have off days — and even off periods — so just know that you’ll get things back on track.
+Even couples having amazing sex lives using chastity cage have off days — and even off periods — so just know that you’ll get things back on track.